Vyral/monte-mohr-recruiting/_posts/2022-03-03-self-directed-iras-with-mike-todd-part-2.md

 6:30 — Conclusion

-Hopefully this video helped to give you some helpful insight.
-If you have any other questions about self-directed IRAs, retirement plans, or real estate investing, don’t hesitate to reach out to us.
+Hopefully this video gave you some helpful insight.
+If you have any other questions about self-directed IRAs, retirement plans, or real estate investing, don’t hesitate to call or email us.
 We’d love to hear from you.